History of tennis: Origin

 Tennis is mentioned in literature as far back as the Middle Ages.
 In The Second Shepherds' Play (c.
 1500) shepherds gave three gifts, including a tennis ball, to the newborn Christ.
 Sir Gawain, a knight of King Arthur's round table, plays tennis against a group of 17 giants in The Turke and Gowin (c.
 1500).

 Real tennis

-The Medieval form of tennis is termed as real tennis, a game that evolved over three centuries, from an earlier ball game played around the 12th century in France which involved hitting a ball with a bare hand and later with a glove.
-By the 16th century, the glove had become a racket, the game had moved to an enclosed playing area, and the rules had stabilized.
+The Medieval form of tennis is termed as real tennis, a game that evolved over three centuries from an earlier ball game played around the 12th century in France that involved hitting a ball with a bare hand and later with a glove.
+By the 16th century the glove had become a racquet, the game had moved to an enclosed playing area and the rules had stabilized.
 Real tennis spread in popularity throughout royalty in Europe, reaching its peak in the 16th century.

 In 1437 at the Blackfriars, Perth, the playing of tennis indirectly led to the death of King James I of Scotland, when the drain outlet, through which he hoped to escape assassins, had been blocked to prevent the loss of tennis balls.
 James was trapped and killed.